 Apple iPhone 7 And iPhone 7 Plus: How To Clear Cache

-Apple iPhone 7 and iPhone 7 Plus users occasionally have problems with the iOS.
-Many of these issues can be easily fixed through one of two troubleshooting methods.
+Apple iPhone 7 and iPhone 7 Plus users occasionally have problems with iOS.
+New software versions roll out all the time, and while they’re typically intended to fix bugs, repair software, and make phones easier to use on a regular basis, some software updates can include bugs and other glitches in their software that make it harder to properly use your phone.
+Thankfully, if you’re having issues on your iPhone, you might be able to fix the device yourself.
+Many issues, from slowdown to crashing apps, can be easily fixed through one of several troubleshooting methods.
 The easiest way to fix any bugs or other software problems on your Apple iPhone 7 or iPhone 7 Plus is to either complete a factory reset or do a cache wipe.

 Below, we will explain how you can clear the cache on your Apple iPhone 7 or iPhone 7 Plus.